ireas/sqlitepp/README.md

 Dependencies
 ------------

- - compile dependencies
+ - required dependencies
    - CMake 3.0 (or later)
-   - libgtest
- - runtime dependencies
    - libsqlite3
+ - optional dependencies
+   - libgtest (for tests)
+   - Doxygen (for the documentation)
+   - Python (for linting)

 Example
 -------